qkzk/fm/readme.md

 - [ ] display / event separation. use async and message passing between coroutines
 - [ ] rename file_window to content_window ?
 - [ ] integrate fzf or another fuzzy finder
-- [ ] history of visited files: use a Vec as a stack [collections](https://doc.rust-lang.org/std/collections/index.html)

 ## BUGS